Diving chamber: Saturation diving life support systems

 A hyperbaric environment on the surface comprising a set of linked pressure chambers is used in saturation diving to house divers under pressure for the duration of the project or several days to weeks, as appropriate.
 The occupants are decompressed to surface pressure only once, at the end of their tour of duty.
 This is usually done in a decompression chamber, which is part of the saturation system.
 The risk of decompression sickness is significantly reduced by minimizing the number of decompressions, and by decompressing at a very conservative rate.

 The saturation system typically comprises a complex made up of a living chamber, transfer chamber and submersible decompression chamber, which is commonly referred to in commercial diving and military diving as the diving bell, PTC (personnel transfer capsule) or SDC (submersible decompression chamber).
 The system can be permanently installed on a ship or ocean platform, but is usually capable of being transferred between vessels.
 The system is managed from a control room, where depth, chamber atmosphere and other system parameters are monitored and controlled.
 The diving bell is used to transfer divers from the system to the work site.
 Typically, it is mated to the system utilizing a removable clamp and is separated from the system by a trunking space, through which the divers transfer to and from the bell.

 The bell is fed via a large, multi-part umbilical that supplies breathing gas, electricity, communications and hot water.
 The bell also is fitted with exterior mounted breathing gas cylinders for emergency use.
 The divers operate from the bell using surface supplied umbilical diving equipment.

 A hyperbaric lifeboat, hyperbaric escape module or rescue chamber may be provided for emergency evacuation of saturation divers from a saturation system.
 This would be used if the platform is at immediate risk due to fire or sinking to get the occupants clear of the immediate danger.
 A hyperbaric lifeboat is self-contained and self-sufficient for several days at sea.

 Transfer under pressure

 The process of transferring personnel from one hyperbaric system to another is called transfer under pressure (TUP).
 This is used to transfer personnel from portable recompression chambers to multi-person chambers for treatment, and between saturation life support systems and personnel transfer capsules (closed bells) for transport to and from the worksite, and for evacuation of saturation divers to a hyperbaric lifeboat.

+Wet pot

+Diver training and experimental work requiring exposure to relatively high ambient pressure under controllable and reproducible conditions may be done in a water-filled or partially water-filled hyperbaric chamber, referred to as a wet pot, usually accessed via a dry hyperbaric chamber at the same pressure, with airlock access to the outside.
+This allows convenient monitoring and instrumentation, and facilities for immediate assistance.
+A wet pot allows decompression algorithm validation with the divers immersed and working at specified rates while their metabolic rates are monitored.